Looking for the best things to do in Mantua, Italy?

-Mantua is not on the popular tourist trail.
+Also known as Mantova, Mantua is not on the popular tourist trail.
 But for the discerning traveler, the city, with its medieval cloak still almost intact, is an intriguing destination.

 A former Italian Capital of Culture and European Capital of Gastronomy, Mantua’s historic center was designated a UNESCO World Heritage site in 2007, along with the nearby town of Sabbioneta.

 Mantua is well worth visiting for its art and architecture, its fabulous food, and its relaxed ambience.
 The city’s setting, within the lakes that encircle it, make Mantua feel very much a medieval city.
 Visiting Mantua is like taking a step back into history.

 The powerful Gonzaga family ruled Mantua from the early part of the 14th century until the start of the 18th century.
 Under the Gonzagas, art, architecture, and music flourished in Mantova.

 Mantua has some stellar sights that are more than enough to keep you happily engaged for the day, but no overwhelming list of attractions to check off.
 One day in Mantua is perfect to savor the essence of the medieval city.